Q: Give a background of your personal experience with the story, writing, production and marketing

 3 feature films, the forth waiting to be released early 2019 and having two

 additional features in pre-production, I know that directing is what I’m best

 at.
 I do, however, like to be involved into production and writing as well.

-Q: Did you start with a cast (You or
+Q: Did you start writing with a cast (You or any) in mind?

-Q: How long did you take to complete pre-production?
+Q: How long did you take to complete the script?

 Q: When did you form your production company – and what was the original motivation for its formation?

 A: Most of my

 features have their own dedicated production company.
 However, I run everything